tgruetzm/Owl-Sense/README.md

     * Featuring Infineon's [IM73D122](https://www.infineon.com/cms/en/product/sensor/mems-microphones/mems-microphones-for-consumer/im73d122/) microphone
     * Ultra-low self-noise/ultra-high SNR 73dB(A)
     * Microphones are user serviceable, in the event of failure or better microphones becoming available.
-    * The Microphone element is protected externally by an IPx4 hydrophobic Gore membrane.
+    * The Microphone element is protected externally by an IP54 oleophobic Gore membrane.
 An external vent helps keep water out of the microphone and dramatically reduces down time from the element being saturated.
 The microphone itself is internally rated as IP57.

 ## iOS App Overview